warranttsai/hey-i-am-warrant/README.md

 # warrant-entry

 This project is created for Warrant to introduce his life.
-Please feel free to havea look.
+Please feel free to have a look.

-Update on <b>1 October 2023</b>
+Update on <b>28 October 2023</b>
-Program Language: TypeScript
+Program Language: Javascript
-Framework: React
+Framework: Next.JS

 ## How To Install This Project